Reactor™ - The manual

 Conditions

-Conditions are a structure used in many places in reactor.
-They are a text string that combine multiple Parameters into a condition that can ultimately evaluate to be either "true" or "false".
+Conditions are a structure used in many places in Reactor.
+They are text strings that combine multiple Parameters into a condition that can ultimately evaluate to either "true" or "false".

 Some example places where they are used are:

-• Active-If Condition on Layers: determine if a layer is shown (rendered) or not
+• Active-If Condition on Layers: Determines if a layer is visible (rendered) or not.

 The Condition Helper Window

-When you see a condition in reactor you can simply click it once and open the condition helper window.
+When you see a condition in Reactor, you can simply click it once to open the Condition Helper Window.

 Tip

-If you would like to directly edit it as a string simply double click tie field
+If you would like to directly edit it as a string, simply double click the field.

 The helper window can make it quick to create the condition you need.
 You can: